 One of the more popular market research techniques, cluster analysis processes datasets to determine how the individual data points are related.
 Cluster analysis is an ideal way to identify categories like earning brackets, age groups, location, etc. for audience segmentation.
 Once you see a pattern from cluster analysis, you’ll be more successful at delivering targeting messaging to your customer groups.

 If you’re looking to predict why your customers make complex purchase decisions, conjoint analysis is an ideal way to earn answers.
 Conjoint analysis asks your customers to make trade-off decisions so you can understand the most popular outcome and your startup’s value.
 For example, you can determine your target audience’s ideal price point, communication preference, messaging, etc.

 Relatively new to data processing, analyzing human language can provide your startup an outlook into the customer experience.
 Machine learning can process and categorize data from texts, emails, reviews, chatbots, and more to analyze trends and help you make a positive change.

 Conduct Market Research to Boost Your Startup Growth

 While you can choose from a variety of qualitative and quantitative market research techniques, it’s important to put your resources into the tactics that target your goals.
 Whether you’re looking to grow brand awareness or convert more leads for your startup, the research techniques you choose should always funnel up to boosting your bottom line.

 Ready to accelerate your startup growth?
-Use Sellerant’s Growth Forecasting Tool to help you predict revenue.
+Complete Sellerant’s Growth Acceleration Starting Grid to get started.